-Just under two-thirds of women use a lubricant during sex, but there have been questions about whether these products might affect sperm quality.
+Just under of women use a lubricant during sex, but there have been questions about whether these products might affect sperm quality.
 In lab studies, water-based lubricants like Astroglide and K-Y Brand Jelly reduced sperm movement by 60 to 100 percent.

-Before you panic and throw out the lube tube, studies of actual couples trying to conceive have found no negative effect on fertility.
+Before you panic and throw out the lube tube, of actual couples trying to conceive have found no negative effect on fertility.
 In fact, lubricant might aid in your efforts to get pregnant by making sex comfortable enough to have more often.

 If you’re concerned about lubricant reducing your chances of getting pregnant, try sperm-friendly brands like Pre-Seed.

 Changing your sex practices isn’t the only way to improve your likelihood of conceiving.
 Here are a few other things you can do to boost your fertility:

 - Orgasm.
 For a man, ejaculating is essential to getting his partner pregnant.
 Though a woman doesn’t have to climax to get pregnant, the movement of her orgasm can help propel sperm closer to their destination.

 - Control your weight.
 Being too heavy or too thin could lower your fertility.

 - Don’t smoke.
 Smoking increases the odds of infertility and miscarriage, and reduces sperm motility.